hantsy/spring6-sandbox/docs/boot-http-service.md

 		})
 )
 ```
-For every exception, you can apply different handling strategies.

 >[!WARNING]
->I found there is an issue when adding the status handler here, if we set the application type as none web, it will raise a `WebClientRequestException` instead.
+>I noticed an issue when adding the status handler: if the application type is set to non-web, it raises a `WebClientRequestException` instead.

-Get the [complete example codes](https://github.com/hantsy/spring6-sandbox/tree/master/boot-http-service) from my Github, and explore it yourself.
+Get the [complete example codes](https://github.com/hantsy/spring6-sandbox/tree/master/boot-http-service) from Github, and explore it yourself.